Plastic can be Poison

 - Read a scientific paper on plastic degradation: Plastic Degradation and Its Environmental Implications

-- Read a recent article on the scope of the global impact of plastic pollution: Guardian, A million bottles a minute
+- Read an article on the scope of the global impact of plastic pollution: Guardian, A million bottles a minute